 There are many different ways to fix warped wood.
 Here are some of the most common ways used by the woodworker.

 - Using Sunlight – sunlight is another great source of heat to fix warped wood.
 Similar to the previous method, take moist towels and wrap the warped wood.
 The towels should be moist and not drenched.
-Place and clamp the wood on a flat surface in the direct sunlight.
-This method works well during the dry warm weather.
+Place and clamp the wood on a flat surface in direct sunlight.
+This method works well during dry, warm weather.
 You may need to leave the board in the sun for a few days.
-During this period spray the covered wood with additional water to keep it moist.
+During this period, spray the covered wood with additional water to keep it moist.

-Different types of woods react differently when cut.
-If a tree grows on a slope it can build up stresses into its very fibers by virtue of fighting against gravity as it grows.
-This builds up ‘stress’ which can be released when the wood is cut.
+Different types of wood react differently when cut.
+If a tree grows on a slope, it can build up stresses into its very fibers by virtue of fighting against gravity as it grows.
+This builds up ‘stress,’ which can be released when the wood is cut.
 This is a good argument for using riven wood since it allows the woodworker to work with the internal grain structure of the wood etc.

 Another problem that can lead to this is case hardening.
 Case hardening describes lumber or timber that has been improperly kiln-dried.
 If dried too quickly, wood shrinks much at the surface, compressing its damp interior.
 This results in unrelieved stress.
 Case-hardened wood may warp considerably and dangerously when the stress is released by sawing.

 Woods like walnut can have a lot of stress and can move – a lot!
 When cutting walnut, cut it larger than what you need and let it sit for a day or two before milling to size, especially from a thick piece.

 There are two approaches to fixing this problem, depending on the need and the expected appearance.